KimothoIbrahim/labnrd/README.md

     'gunicorn --bind 0.0.0.0:8000 labnerd:app'

 ## Note
-The first iteration of the Labnrd project is developed as portfolio project under the holberton SE program.
-It is born of my background in the chemistry field and the struggles of young reserchers who have no idea where to start with their projects, project budgets or even what to use.
+The first iteration of the Labnrd project is developed as portfolio project under the ALX SE program.
+It is born of my background in the chemistry field and the struggles of young reserchers who have no idea where to start with their academic projects, project budgets or even what to use.

 **Future features will include:**
    Incorporating sales performace for in listing user accounts.